 The room was empty.
 His travel case was gone.
 She saw that the communications module was blinking.
 Already knowing who it was from, she started the message.

 "Christine, I will never be able to fully express my gratitude for what you have done for me.
 We both know that you have saved my life.
 I regret leaving in this fashion, but I do not see a logical alternative.
 Anything I felt during the days we shared was a result of the Pon Farr.
 It would be unfair to try to build a life on that.
 You deserve more.
-You are an exceptional woman.
-I am in your debt, Christine."
+You are an exceptional woman, Christine, and I am in your debt."
 There was a long pause.
 "I am sorry."

 Christine played the message a second time, then a third.
 Unwilling to believe her ears.
 He could not have just left her.
 Not like this.
-Not after what they had shared.
+Not after what they'd shared.
 Anger overwhelmed her.
 Misery joined it.
-She walked outside, held onto the porch column as she stared out at the view.
+She walked outside, clutching the porch column as she stared out at the view.
 Tears blurred her vision and huge wracking sobs cut off her ability to think, to comprehend.
 She could only feel, and all she felt was pain.

 Christine jerked awake.
 She was still sitting in her living room.
 Steven knelt before her, obviously concerned.

 "Are you alright?"
-His hand reached up to stroke her hair.
+He reached up to stroke her hair.

-In no time he had put together a hearty meal for them both.
+In no time he'd put together a hearty meal for them both.
 He kissed her as he set the plate in front of her.

 "You spoil me."

 She smiled at him.
 He waited for a second then his look grew sad.
-She sighed and busied herself with fixing her coffee.
+Sighing, she busied herself with fixing her coffee.

 He slammed his fork down.
 "No, we really haven't talked about this.
 You refuse to tell me about your past.
-You won't tell me who it was that hurt you."
+You won't tell me who hurt you."